Dylan Lupton: Racing career

-Lupton ran part-time in the Xfinity Series in 2017 with a limited schedule in No. 24 for JGL Racing, and announced in January 2018 that he and JGL were planning to run 21 races throughout the upcoming Xfinity season (with the hope to run the full schedule if more sponsorship was available).
-Lupton had a few top 25s but was disappointed for the most part in the other races, failing to finish Daytona, Las Vegas, Fontana, Bristol, Talladega, and Charlotte.
-He wasn't originally supposed to race in the Bristol race, but with the struggles of Tony Mrakovich in practice, JGL Racing choose Lupton to replace him.
+Lupton ran part-time in the Xfinity Series in 2017 with a limited schedule in No. 24 for JGL Racing and announced in January 2018 that he and JGL were planning to run 21 races throughout the upcoming Xfinity season (with the hope to run the full schedule if more sponsorship was available).
+Lupton had a few top-25s but was disappointed for the most part in the other races, failing to finish Daytona, Las Vegas, Fontana, Bristol, Talladega, and Charlotte.
+He wasn't originally supposed to race in the Bristol race, but with the struggles of Tony Mrakovich in practice, JGL Racing chose Lupton to replace him.
 JGL shut down after 12 races into the season due to sponsorship issues and team owner James Whitener's health problems.

 In June 2019, Lupton returned to the Truck Series for a six-race schedule in DGR-Crosley's No. 5 and No. 15 Toyota Tundras starting at Chicago.
 He also drove for Young's Motorsports again for one race in their No. 20 at Canadian Tire Motorsport Park.
 Lupton would not make any NASCAR starts in 2020 until September when he returned to DGR-Crosley, now a Ford team, to drive the No. 17 F-150 at Las Vegas, Texas, as well as make his second ARCA start, driving their No. 17 car in the season-finale at Kansas in October.

+In 2021, Lupton returned to the West Series, now known as the ARCA Menards Series West, for the first time since his last full season in the series in 2014 to run the race at Sonoma for Bill McAnally Racing.
+Later in the year, Lupton ran three Truck Series races, one for Kyle Busch Motorsports in their No. 51 truck and two for Reaume Brothers Racing in their No. 34 truck, as well as four Xfinity Series races for Sam Hunt Racing in their No. 26 car.

 On July 6, 2022, it was announced that Lupton would drive the No. 7 for Spire Motorsports in the Truck Series in the race at the Mid-Ohio Sports Car Course.

+Lupton competed in 2 Xfinity Series road course races in 2023 for Alpha Prime Racing, driving the No. 44 car at Portland and the No. 43 car at Sonoma.
+He also ran the ARCA Menards Series West race at Portland on the same weekend for Bill McAnally Racing.

+Lupton's first start of 2024 came in the ARCA Menards Series race at Watkins Glen where he drove the No. 30 car for Rette Jones Racing.
+On October 1, 2024, it was announced that Lupton would drive the No. 15 Ford for AM Racing for the remainder of the 2024 NASCAR Xfinity Series season.
+He would also return to Young's Motorsports for the first time since 2019, driving their No. 02 truck in the fall race at Martinsville, which would be his first Truck Series start since 2022.